 When we kiss, our bodies jump into overdrive, and release a burst of adrenaline.
 "It’s like that 'fight or flight' response we have all heard about," Klapow says.
 "The heart rate goes up, muscle tension increases, our breathing rate speeds up, and blood flows to our internal organs."

 It's why you might feel "weak in the knees."
 But this feeling also plays a role in assessing your chemistry.
 "It can leave you feeling less than satisfied, or feeling nothing," Klapow says, at which point you'll feel free to move on.

 He points out, though, that since many first kisses are awkward — due to nerves and other factors — you might want to give it two or three more kisses, before you really know for sure.

 3. All Your Brain’s Happy Chemicals Are Released

 Not only is your body flooded with the feel-good chemical oxytocin during a kiss, but it is subject to a host of other happy chemicals, too.

 "Kissing not only helps with serotonin and endorphins, that our body needs to elevate our mood, it also helps with boosting dopamine that regulates our sexual desire," Marla Renee Stewart, M.S., a sexologist, tells Bustle.

-It's why a first kiss is so exhilarating, and why it so often leads to the desire to have sex.
+It's why a first kiss is so exhilarating, and why it so often leads to the desire to be even more intimate.

 4. You Feel "Warm & Fuzzy"